AbrahamPapp/generalized-naive-bayes-demo/README.md

 ## Overview

-Traditional Naive Bayes assumes all features are conditionally independent given the class—a mathematically convenient but often unrealistic assumption.
+Traditional Naive Bayes assumes that all features are conditionally independent given the class—a mathematically convenient but often unrealistic assumption.

 The **Generalized Naive Bayes Classifier** constructs a dependence graph where edges represent highly correlated feature pairs (Clusters) and nodes represent individual features (Separators).
 By calculating true Bayesian joint probabilities across this structure, the model captures complex real-world relationships while natively handling isolated features and class imbalances.